 Fuel up after your adventure with a hearty Cumbrian dish or a Roman-inspired refreshment.
 Did you know that the Romans invented the burger?
 Sample this historical snack to top off your Roman experience - you won't find Roman burgers served anywhere else on the wall!

-You'll be able to treat yourself guilt-free in the new shop, knowing that the support from your souvenir goes straight into conserving Birdoswald Roman Fort for future generations to enjoy.
+You'll be able to treat yourself in the new shop, knowing that the support from your souvenir goes straight into conserving English Heritage sites, like Birdoswald, for future generations to enjoy.